-- 1. A completion of a manifestation determination - 2.
-A copy of the Procedural Safeguard Notice booklet issued to parent - 3.
-A Notice of Recommended Educational Placement (NOREP) issued to parent/guardian prior to suspension.
+- in question was found not to be a manifestation of the student's disability. - 3.
+A Notice of Recommended Educational Placement (NOREP) issued to parent/ guardian prior to suspension.
 The NOREP must state the date(s) and reason for the suspension.
+The parent must agree on the NOREP to the suspension. - 4.
+The Director of Special Education or department designee reviews all required paperwork and approves of the removal prior to removal occurring.